Bot Attacks Are Increasingly Targeting Businesses. How to Stay Safe

 4. Practice the Principle of Least Privilege Among Employees

 While we’re on the topic of credentials, allow me to also stress the importance of practicing the principle of least privilege within your organization.
 This will limit admin rights in your business network to a few designated individuals, while at the same time giving personnel the necessary level of access to complete their daily tasks.
-In this way, you can reduce the impact of bot attacks, especially those of the brute force and phishing persuasion.
+In this way, you can reduce the impact of bot attacks, especially those of brute force and phishing persuasion.

 5. Use a Complete Cybersecurity Solution to Cover All Bases